f3-factory/F3com-data/3.6/views-and-templates/main.md

 <p>Hello, <?= $name ?></p>
 ```

-To display this template, you can have PHP code that looks like this (stored in a file separate from the template):
+The following PHP code utilizes the `View` class to render the PHP template stored in the `template.htm` file:

 ```php
 $f3=require('lib/base.php');